alessiovecchio/turbidimeter/README.md

 * 5 Set the initial WittyPi schedule, changing the file /home/pi/wittypi/schedule.wpi
   - The syntax of this file is shown in the referenced paper.
 More details are available on the [manual of wittypi](https://cdn-shop.adafruit.com/product-files/5705/WittyPi4L3V7_UserManual.pdf)

+## Example of config.ini
+The following part shows an example of the file config.ini, where the turbidimeter ID is 1, the server Ip is 192.168.237.25 and the name of the user on the server is Maurizio.

+[general]
+user=pi

+[turbidimeter]
+turbidimeterID=1
+dataReadInterval=1
+numberOfSampling=5
+mobile=False
+wait=60

+[server]
+ipAddr= 192.168.237.25
+userServer= Maurizio
+siteName = turbidimeter_python

+## Further help
   In case of errors you can write to maurizio.palmieriATunipi.it for help.